Back Protection Safety Talk

 Some of the most prevalent and hardest to prevent injuries on the job are back injuries.
 More than one million workers suffer from back injuries each year according to the Bureau of Labor Statistics.
 They also account for one of every five workplace injuries or illnesses.

-The way our spine works accounts for the high number of workplace injuries each year also.
-The complex structure makes it possible to cause an injury and subsequent pain even from simple movements.
-Most people know that lifting heavy items and turning from side to side is never a good idea and can cause injury.
+The way our spine works also attributes to the high number of workplace injuries each year.
+The complex structure makes it possible to cause an injury and subsequent pain from even the simplest movements.
+Most people know that turning from site to side while lifting heavy items is never a good idea and can cause injury.
 Most do not understand that any action that puts a strain or burden of added weight on your back can result in injury.
+In this toolbox talk, we'll discuss the two types of back injuries, back safety best practices, and what to do should you injure your back on the jobsite.

 Types of Back Injuries